veraberger/veraberger.github.io/research.md

 # Research

 I am primarily interested in how stars change on short timescales (even seconds or minutes!) and how those changes impact the surrounding environment.
 Currently, I study stellar flares and their potential impact on the habitability of orbiting planets.
-See my publications on ADS [].

 ## Stellar Flares
 Stellar flares are energetic bursts of radiation caused by a rapid reconfiguration of stellar magnetic fields.